01-edu/public/subjects/smart-road/README.md

 Do you remember the [`road_intersection`](https://public.01-edu.org/subjects/road_intersection/) raid done in the Rust Piscine?
 Well, you will have to create another traffic control strategy and its simulation.
 However, this time it will have to be done without traffic lights and with a smart intersection management strategy.

-Most of the time overused intersections might lead to serious traffic jams on multiple roads, which wastes drivers'time and money, and also causes unnecessary air pollution.
+Most of the time, overused intersections might lead to serious traffic jams on multiple roads, which wastes drivers'time and money, and also causes unnecessary air pollution.
 Additionally, according to a study from the National Highway Traffic Safety administration in the U.S., it is reported that about 96% of the intersection-related crashes had critical reasons to be the drivers fault, such as inadequate surveillance, false assumption of other actions, and turns with obstructed view.

 [Autonomous vehicles](https://en.wikipedia.org/wiki/Self-driving_car) (AVs) are a promising solution to traffic accidents.
 An optimistic prediction is that AVs will be publicly available in the next decade, and thus traffic issues related to autonomous vehicles are also being extensively investigated.

-Current intersection management strategies, such as the traditional traffic light and other more advanced methods are designed exclusively for human drivers.
+Current intersection management strategies, such as the traditional traffic lights and other more advanced methods are designed exclusively for human drivers.
 With the rapid development of AVs, new traffic strategies must be taken into account.\
 This is where you come in.
 You will have to create this new traffic strategy algorithm, so that AVs can pass an intersection without any collisions and with a minimum of traffic congestion.